-Fact sheets should be posted on Blackboard before class and provided as a handout.
+Fact sheets should be posted on Blackboard at least 24 hours before class and provided as a handout.
 Feel free to include links to images and videos.
 We will choose presentation dates on the first day of class.

-3. There will be a term paper on some aspect of a non-state security threat, 30%.
+3. Complete a term paper on some aspect of a non-state security threat, 30%.
 The research paper should be exactly as long as needed to address the issue it studies, approx. 20 pages is typical.

 I will not allow incompletes in this course, so please plan accordingly.
-Papers will be due at 4:30 p.m. on January 17, Dean's Date.
+Papers will be due at 4:30 p.m. on January 15, Dean's Date.
 No late papers will be accepted under any circumstances.